 No special care is needed for your tree.
 It is usually free of pests and diseases and it doesn’t even need pruning.
 Just sit back and watch it slowly mature into a beautiful specimen that will bring you joy every year and be the envy of your neighbours.

-Because of its special features, the Tamukayama Japanese Maple is in very high demand.
+The Tamukayama Japanese Maple is usually in very high demand, due to its special features and beautiful appearance.
 We regularly receive fresh new plants from our suppliers so that we can send the best-quality plants to our customers, but such a popular plant can be in short supply, so order now to avoid missing out on this very special tree.